Most people with chronic hepatitis B have no symptoms, but some feel generally ill and tired and lose their appetite.

 One of the following antiviral drugs is usually used first:

 These drugs are taken by mouth, are very effective, and have few side effects.
+Some people may be able to stop taking these drugs, but many have to take the drugs indefinitely.

 Other drugs that are sometimes used include adefovir, lamivudine, and telbivudine.
 However, these drugs are no longer used first because they have an increased risk of side effects and can lose their effectiveness (called drug resistance).